 Special Olympics provides a year-round program of sports training and competition for people with mental disabilities that contribute to lifelong physical fitness, personal growth, and achievement.
 The competitions are patterned after the Olympics games and are held annually at the area, state, national, and world level.
 In addition to the athletic competitions, these games and tournaments include Opening and Closing Ceremonies, the lighting of the Special Olympics Flame of Hope, victory dances, and a variety of cultural activities.
 Athletes age 8 years old and up are eligible for training and competition.
 The Delano Special Olympics team competes in bowling, basketball, swimming, track and field, and bocce.
 For more information, contact Andrea MacLean at (763) 972-3400.

-Toastmasters International’s mission is to improve leadership and communications skills.
-Anyone who is interested may attend.
-Interested members have the opportunity to pursue district leadership and to compete in serious, humorous, tall tale and table topics contests.
-Proven developmental techniques assure that even the most inexperienced beginner can be successful.
+Anyone who is interested may attend a meeting and will find a positive, supportive learning environment.
+Interested members have the opportunity to pursue district leadership and to compete in a variety of speech contests.
+Proven developmental techniques ensure that even the most inexperienced beginner can be successful.

-Tri-County Toastmasters started in Delano in 1971, rechartered in 1982 and moved to Watertown several years ago.
-They meet at 6:45 a.m. every Friday at Watertown City Hall.
-All adults over age 18 are eligible for membership and those under 18 are welcome to participate in learning better communication and leadership skills.
+Tri-County Toastmasters started in Delano in 1971, rechartered in 1982, and eventually moved to Watertown.
+The club meets at 6:45 a.m. every Friday at Watertown City Hall.
+All adults age 18 and older are eligible for membership and those under 18 are welcome to participate in learning better communication and leadership skills.
 Tri-County has about 20 members.